jaycoh/Custom-Iterator/README.md

 - The class that is to be made iterable still extends Iterable<Item>, and iterator() returns an instance of our custom iterator
 - Our custom iterator is defined in a private inner class - thus giving it access to all the internal information needed
 - Our inner class has two functions: hasNext() which returns true iff there is another element to iterate through, and next(), which returns the next element to iterate through.
 There is often some sort of counter to help these functions.
+Note that whatever counter is used should only be updated once next() has executed.

 ### My example